cookbook 'poise-service', '= 1.0.1'

 available and provide shims as appropriate.
 Most of these should be invisible

-however Upstart older than 1.10 does not support setting a reload signal so
+however Upstart older than 1.10 does not support setting a reload signal

 only SIGHUP can be used.
-You can set a reload_shim option to enable an
+You can set a reload_shim

 internal implementaion of reloading to be used for signals other than SIGHUP,

-however as this is implemented inside Chef code, running initctl reload would
+however as this is implemented inside Chef code, running initctl reload

 still result in SIGHUP being sent.
 For this reason, the feature is disabled by